veeso/pyc-shell/README.md

 - Conversion of both Input and outputs.
 - Escaping for latin strings.
 - Oneshot and interactive modes
-- Customizations for interactive mode
+- Customizations for interactive mode and aliases

 ## Usage

 TODO

+## Configuration

 ## Documentation